prosekit/prosekit/website/extensions/file.md

 # File

-A set of APIs for handling file pasting, dropping and uploading in the editor.
+Handle file pasting, dropping and uploading in the editor.

 <!-- @include: @/examples/image-view.md -->

 ## Usage

 It's common to upload files to a remote server when pasting or dropping files into the editor.
+Here are two approaches to implement this functionality:

+### Basic Approach: Update After Upload

-The easiest way is update the document after uploading the file to a remote server and getting the file URL.
-Here's an example to handle image files:
+The simplest method is to update the document after uploading the file and receiving the file URL:

 ```ts twoslash
 function myUploader(file: File): Promise<string> {